tingShean/line-bot-assistant/README.md

 # Line Bot Assistant

-This is practice for line bot.
+This is practice for line bot with google sheet.

 ## Before use